-Microgreen and sprout describes two different stages of a plant with their own nutritional benefits, culinary uses, and methods of cultivation.
+Microgreen and sprout describes two different stages of a plant with their own nutritional benefits, culinary uses, and methods of cultivation Certain plants may have common microgreens and sprouts.

 What are sprouts?

-Sprouts are the stage when the plant first emerges from the seed, and they are eaten with the seed.
+Sprouts come first in the plant's life cycle.
+They are the stage when the plant first emerges from the seed, and they are eaten with the seed.
 Sprouts are normally only harvested within six days.

 How are sprouts grown?